-Éric Vachon has been Director, Treasury and Financial Reporting of the Company since February, 2007.
-In August 2008, his responsibilities were expanded to Vice-President, Finance, U.S. Operations.
-From 2005 to January of 2007, Mr. Vachon served as Comptroller of Mega Brands.
+Éric Vachon has been Director, Treasury and Financial Reporting of Stella-Jones Inc. since February, 2007.
+In August 2008, his responsibilities were expanded to Vice-President, Finance, U.S. Operations and in June of 2011, he became Vice-President and Treasurer of Stella-Jones Inc. From 2005 to January of 2007, Mr. Vachon served as Comptroller of Mega Brands.